Vibrational modes of negatively charged silicon-vacancy centers in diamond from ab initio calculations: Methodology

 \subsection{Electronic structure and vibrational spectra}

 {\it Ab initio} calculations employed in the current work were similar to the previous study \cite{Gali2013}.
 In short, we determined the electronic structure of the SiV center within the framework of DFT as implemented in the \textsc{vasp} code \cite{VASP1}.
-We used the hybrid Heyd-Scuseria-Ernzerhof functional \cite{HSE06} HSE06 (HSE for short) with a standard fraction of screened Fock exchange $a=0.25$.
+We used the hybrid Heyd-Scuseria-Ernzerhof functional \cite{HSE} HSE06 (HSE for short) with a standard fraction of screened Fock exchange $a=0.25$.
 Lattice constant $a=3.544$~\AA\ and the band gap $E_g=5.3$~eV are in excellent agreement with experimental values.
 The use of a hybrid functional for the SiV center is especially important to describe the excited state \cite{Gali2013}.
-Interactions between valence electrons and ions were treated via the projector-augmented wave approach \cite{VASP1}.
-A kinetic-energy cutoff of 400 eV was used for a plane-wave expansion of wavefunctions.
+We used the projector-augmented wave approach with a plane-wave energy cutoff of 400 eV \cite{PAW,VASP2}.
 The Brillouin zone was sampled at the $\Gamma$ point, and this choice was made in order to make sure that the local symmetry is correctly described.
 We used a 216-atom cubic supercell for actual defect calculations \cite{Freysoldt2014}.
 The $^2E_u$ excited state was calculated by the constrained-DFT method (originally due to Slater \cite{Slater}, see Ref.~\onlinecite{Kaduk2012} for a review of new developments), whereby the electron is promoted from the $e_u$ level to the $e_g$ defect level.
 The methodology was previously applied to the NV center in diamond \cite{Gali2009}, where a very good agreement with experiment was demonstrated.

 The HSE functional provides an accurate description of both the geometry and the electronic structure of the SiV center \cite{Gali2013}.
 The calculated ZPL energy for the transition $^2 E_g\rightarrow{}^2E_u$ of 1.72~eV compares very favorably with the experimental value of 1.681~eV \cite{Gali2013}.
 Thus, it is desirable to also calculate vibrations at the hybrid functional level.
 However, this is prohibitively costly even for the 216-atom supercell.
 To calculate the vibrational of HSE-quality in very large supercells (essentially dilute limit) we use the embedding procedure applied and tested on the NV center in diamond in Ref.~\onlinecite{Alkauskas_NJP_2014}.